albertattard/java-boot-camp/01 - Primer.md

     $ java -jar build/libs/demo.jar
     ```

-    Note that this time the application will not run
+    Note that this time the application will not run and will produce a `NoClassDefFoundError` error as shown next.

     ```bash
     Exception in thread "main" java.lang.NoClassDefFoundError: com/google/common/base/Preconditions